Faculty

 Allessia Edwards

-Allessia is the Spiritual Life Director at School of Revivalists, Lead Coach at Kingdom Influencers, and was the Founding Pastor at Awaken Family Church, alongside her husband, David.
+Allessia Edwards is the Cofounder and Creative Director at Kainos Ministries, Fellowship, and Institute.
 Her ministry experience includes serving as the Communications Director for Global Mission Awareness under Dr. Leif Hetland, Women’s Pastor and Ministry School Instructor at Bethel Atlanta, and is a Sozo Minister.
-She was the lives in Florida with her husband and daughter.
+She lives in Florida with her husband and daughter.

-Allessia has a Degree in Ministry and Theology and is also a Master Transformation Coach.
-She teaches at various school of ministries and speaks at churches on the Father’s Love, Healthy Communication, and Kingdom Identity.
+Allessia has a degree in ministry and theology and is also a master transformation coach.
+She has been in ministry since 1998, and carries the message of the Father’s love, healthy communication, and kingdom identity.
 Additionally, she is an author and is the Founder of Ella Phoenix Designs.

 Adjunct professor